OcelotBabou/Quartz/content/2-The World/Regions/Phemus Reach.md

 Ideas so far
 - [[The Echoing Abyss]]: A notorious sinkhole reputed to be bottomless, surrounded by legends of swallowed treasures and ancient monsters.
 - [[Giant’s Grotto]]: A vast cave system known for its beautiful but dangerous crystal formations and rumored to be the dwelling place of a wise giant seer.
-- [[The Lost City of Kharzhum]]: Said to be hidden within the deepest valleys of Phemus Reach, a city of ruins that many believe was built by a forgotten civilization of giants.
+- [[The Lost City of Khar'Croi]]: Said to be hidden within the deepest valleys of Phemus Reach, a city of ruins that many believe was built by a forgotten civilization of giants.
 - [[Goraks Perch]]: A precarious ridge bordering Phemus Pass, that overlooks the famous passage.
 - [[Bloodstone Valley]]: A deep, narrow valley known for its reddish rocks and the frequent battles that occur there.
 - [[Thunder Plateau]]: A flat, elevated expanse where storms frequently gather, at its center stands an ancient tower that stretches into the skies.